-Mortgage Rate Predictions for May: Will Interest Rates Go Down in 2025?
+Mortgage Rate Predictions for September: When Will Mortgage Rates Go Down in 2025?

 The current mortgage interest rates forecast is for rates to remain elevated compared to where they stood pre-pandemic, but drift downward over the rest of the year.
-The Federal Reserve has signaled its intention to act cautiously in 2025 — potentially utilizing only two rate cuts — and this could mean mortgage rates have less reason to fall as we progress through the year.
+The Federal Reserve has signaled the possibility it will make a cut soon, which could help nudge mortgage rates downward as we progress through the year.

-In the long term, high rates and low affordability will likely keep the housing market sluggish this year.
+In the long term, high rates and low affordability will likely keep the housing market sluggish for the remainder of this year.

-Mortgage rates forecast for May 2025: Will interest rates drop?
+Mortgage rates forecast for September 2025: When are rates expected to drop?

-National average rates ended April at 6.81%, and experts anticipate further modest declines in the coming months.
-Fannie Mae, for example, expects rates to move lower within the next quarter and ultimately close the year at approximately 6.3%.
+National average rates ended August at 6.56%, and experts anticipate further modest declines in the coming months.
+Fannie Mae, for example, expects rates to move lower and ultimately close the year at approximately 6.5%.

-Even if mortgage rates do fall closer to 6% at some point in 2025, they aren’t expected to dip much lower than that — and rates could also go the other direction if the economy weakens, inflation rises or bond investors pull back due to economic uncertainty.
+Even if mortgage rates do fall below 6.5% at some point in 2025, they aren’t expected to dip much lower than that — and rates could also go the other direction if the economy weakens, inflation rises or bond investors pull back due to economic uncertainty.

 It’s almost certain that rates will remain high compared to the levels seen during the height of the COVID-19 pandemic, when average 30-year mortgage rates were around 2.65%.
 Those record lows, as nice as they were, might not ever be seen again in our lifetimes.

-Historically, May is the most expensive month in which to buy a house.
-Unsurprisingly, none of the best days of the year to purchase — the days on which you pay one of the lowest premiums — appear in May, according to an analysis by real estate data company ATTOM.
+Historically, September is only a moderately expensive month in which to buy a house.
+Unsurprisingly, none of the best days of the year to purchase — the days on which you pay one of the lowest premiums — appear in September, according to an analysis by real estate data company ATTOM.

 Home affordability remains low